 Once you know the story of Photoshop, you would think its humble beginnings would inspire the creators to give it away for free.
 The Knoll brothers created the earliest version of Photoshop as a pet project, not an industry-building behemoth.

 While a college student in 1987, Thomas Knoll started writing the very earliest versions of what would become Adobe Photoshop and his brother, John, upon seeing his work, realized what Thomas was creating could become something powerful.
 John started asking for new features and improvements until it became clear that they had something they could sell commercially.

-John began doing door-to-door salesmanship to promote the program, using a photo of his wife on a beach to demonstrate the possibilities.
-His persistence paid off; by 1990 Thomas’s side project (originally called Display) had evolved into the program that would be shipped as Adobe Photoshop.
+John began doing door-to-door salesmanship to promote the program, using a photo of his wife on a beach to show the possibilities.
+His persistence paid off; by 1990 Thomas’s side project (originally called Display) had evolved into the program that now ships as Adobe Photoshop.

 30 years later, Photoshop’s popularity has only grown with time and sticker-shock doesn’t seem to keep people from buying it.
 It’s not only the industry standard at this point, Photoshop has become a verb (despite Adobe’s insistence to the contrary.)

 Nice story… So, how do I download my free copy of Photoshop?!?